stackbit-projects/codepilot-date-fnsjr-b1eb7/content/pages/elements.md

 ###### This is an H6

 Next, we have to accept that the markets are very competitive.
 Some competitors have done better than us with the right approach in different market areas, as well as identifying target customers.
-In this case, we have two paths ahead of our brand.
+In this case, we have two paths ahead of our brand:

 In order to be present in the field of marketing, we should not ask what we do best?!
 We have to ask what do we do better than our competitors?!
 The